-Demonstrate through daylight illuminance measurement that 50% of the regularly occupied spaces in the building achieve daylight illuminance levels for a minimum of 110 Lux.

-Measurements shall be taken at 2 feet 6 inches height at 9 am, 12 pm, and 3 pm, on a 10 foot square grid.
+Demonstrate through daylight illuminance measurement that at least 50% of the regularly occupied spaces in each dwelling unit in the building achieve daylight illuminance levels for a minimum of 110 Lux.
+Measurements shall be taken at 2 feet 6 inches height at 9 am, 12 pm, and 3 pm, on a 10-foot square grid.

-Demonstrate through computer simulation that 50% of the regularly occupied spaces in the building achieve daylight illuminance levels for a minimum of 110 Lux in a clear sky condition on 21st September at 12 noon, at 2 feet 6 inches height.
+Demonstrate through computer simulation that at least 50% of the regularly occupied spaces in each dwelling unit in the building achieve daylight illuminance levels for a minimum of 110 Lux in a clear sky condition on 21st September at 12 noon, at 2 feet 6 inches height.